Congratulations on your graduation!

 You will be notified that you are eligible for temporary registration after your application is reviewed and it has been determined that you are eligible for registration.
 A temporary membership fee will be due at that time.
 As a temporary member, you have all the rights and privileges of full membership, except the use of the protected professional designations 'dietitian' or 'nutritionist' in any context, or the acronym P.Dt..
 You cannot vote at meetings of the NSDA or hold an office on the board of directors.

 To qualify for full membership with any provincial regulatory body (except Quebec), you must successfully complete the national exam (CDRE).
 Exams are set for May and November.
 The Nova Scotia location is Halifax.
-The fall 2014 CDRE is scheduled for November 7 or 8.
-The exam fee ($400) is due October 4, 2014.
+The spring 2015 CDRE is scheduled for May 8 or 9.
+The exam fee ($400) is due April 1, 2015.
 Please note that you must have completed your internship and have obtained temporary membership by the exam payment deadline in order to write the next sitting of the exam.